hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 (a) The area under the curve made by the points $a_k$ is around $e^n$, since we add them all up to get this value.
-Argue that, if the $a_k$ do describe an approximate Bell curve, it must be scaled vertically by a factor $e^n$, and hence has a height
+Argue that, if the $a_k$ do describe an approximate Bell curve, it must be scaled vertically by a factor $e^n$, and hence has a maximum height
 </span>

 $$